 Video – US Navy Dive School training

 Practice in your local pool or pond.
+If you dont have access to a pool then find a way.
 Always swim with a buddy.
 Never alone.

 Tread water in your swim trunks only.